When you’re out playing with your ATV in the mud, a tire de-beading from the rim will put a quick stop to your weekend fun.

 For the most extreme applications, you can also get beadlocks that feature locking rings on the outside and inside the wheel.

-This makes for a practically bulletproof setup, but you do run disadvantages like additional weight, cost, and maintenance.
-Also, these dual-sided beadlocks are quite a bit harder to mount than the one-sided type.
+This makes for a practically bulletproof setup, but you run into disadvantages like additional weight, cost, and maintenance.
+Also, these dual-sided beadlocks are more complicated to mount than the one-sided type.

-For ATV’s the beadlock wheels typically run in the range from 10-16″, where 14″ is most common.
-For quad racing, the smaller size wheel and tires are typically preferred.
+For ATVs, the beadlock wheels typically run from 10-16″, where 14″ is most common.
+For quad racing, the smaller size wheels and tires are typically preferred.

-If you’re in the market for new beadlocks, you should look for a set where the bolt heads are lowered into the ring as this greatly reduces the risk of knocking off boltheads when hitting rocks, etc.
+If you’re in the market for new beadlocks, you should look for a set where the bolt heads are lowered into the ring, as this dramatically reduces the risk of knocking off boltheads when hitting rocks, etc.

 The ring thickness is also a good indicator of the quality of the set you’re looking at.
-A thicker ring will handle more brutal impacts and are less prone to wearing down prematurely.
+A thicker ring will handle more severe impacts and are less prone to wearing down prematurely.

 Related: Are ATV Tires Tubeless?
 Tubes vs. Tubeless (Pros and Cons)